waweiwoowu/hanabi-iamjeff/2-player/Selfish_Conventions.md

   * Now, it's Alice's turn, she is surprised that Bob didn't play his blue 1 and gave a blue clue to her.
 It is not a Selfish Focus Inversion, since it only touches one blue card.
   * Then she realizes her blue card is exactly a blue 2 and also Chop Moves her slot 5 as a *Selfish Chop Move*.

-### Selfish Color Bluff
+### Selfish Bluff

 * If the player gives a *Selfish Color Clue* touching **only** one card and the card is three or more away from chop.
-Since *Chop Moving* three or more cards is unlikely, in this situation, the clue receiver should blind-play their *Finessed Position* as a *Selfish Color Bluff*.
+Since *Chop Moving* three or more cards is unlikely, in this situation, the clue receiver should blind-play their *Finessed Position* as a *Selfish Bluff*.
 * The card which is touched by the *Selfish Color Clue* is promised to be a playable card through the player who gives the clue.

 ### Selfish Focus Inversion